salatfreak/pyromaniac/docs/recipes-remote.md

 authentication will be embedded into the installer by default.

 ## Setting Up Disk Encryption
-To use disk encryption in *CoreOS*, you'll need to use *Clevis* pinning as [described in the CoreOS docs][luks].
-You may still want to choose and store the encryption keys for your root partition and further data partitions yourself.

 This configuration piece will encrypt your root partition with a key of your choosing to demonstrate the retrieval of secret keys over *HTTP(S)*.
 This would be more useful for persistent data partitions in practice.
 Consider using